Miltonr87/Manifest-404/README.md

 ---

-## 🔥 Concept

-_Break the Firewall_ is made with this flow in mind:

-**Control → Revolt → Irony → Addiction → Liberation**

-The project reimagines punk rock for the 21st century.

----

 ## 🛠️ Technology & Process

-This album was created using **AI-assisted music generation** free, combined with
+This albuns were created using **AI-assisted music generation** combined with
 manual prompts and few sound design.
 The result is a hybrid of machine-driven ideas
 and human direction.